 To receive a Certificate in Russian Studies a student must complete certain requirements in addition to a regular major.
 These are advanced reading and conversation courses in Russian, equivalent to at least the third-year level, and 9 credit hours of work, exclusive of courses taken as part of the major, chosen from an approved list of courses.
-For more information contact Professor James E. Brown, Department of Languages and Literatures of Europe and the Americas, 458 Moore Hall, (808) 956-4167.
+For more information contact Professor James E. Brown, Department of European Languages and Literature, 458 Moore Hall, (808) 956-4167.